TrackerControl/tracker-control-android/README.md

 The underlying network analysis tool is provided by the [AntMonitor Library](https://github.com/UCI-Networking-Group/AntMonitor).

-Tracker Control builds upon the tracker database by Reuben Binns, Ulrik Lyngs, Max Van Kleek, Jun Zhao, Timothy Libert, and Nigel Shadbolt from the [X-Ray project](https://www.sociam.org/mobile-app-x-ray).
+TrackerControl builds upon the tracker database by Reuben Binns, Ulrik Lyngs, Max Van Kleek, Jun Zhao, Timothy Libert, and Nigel Shadbolt from the [X-Ray project](https://www.sociam.org/mobile-app-x-ray).
 This database was released as part of their 2018 paper on [Third Party Tracking in the Mobile Ecosystem](https://doi.org/10.1145/3201064.3201089).